who-biz/lightwalletd/README.md

 ```
 ## Code Coverage
-If you want to measure unit test coverage of the cpde run this go test command from the project's root diretory:
+If you want to measure unit test coverage of the code run this go test command from the project's root diretory:
 ```
 ~/levelDB/lightwalletd$ go test $(go list ./...) -coverprofile coverage.out
 # github.com/Asherda/Go-VerusHash